4bhinxv/README.md/README.md

 - You can contact me through WhatsApp or     Instagram

 - If any collaboration or any urgent         matters.
-Just set an e-mail to me
+Just sent me an e-mail

 <!---
 anxietyzip/anxietyzip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.